mannynotfound/interview-bot/README.md

 # interview-bot

-A simple python script to automatically give interviews.
+A python based terminal prompt app to automate the interview process.

 # inspo